 Description: A broad range of topics in microbial ecology are covered including aquatic and terrestrial habitats, the influence of health and disease on the human microbiome, symbiosis and pathogenesis in environmental systems, and the application of ecological theory to microbial populations and communities.
 Prerequisite: MICRB 265.
 Pre- or corequisite: BIOL 208, or consent of instructor.

 Description: Laboratory experiments use culture, molecular, chemical and microscopy-based methods for identifying, enumerating and characterizing the activity of microbes from aquatic and terrestrial environments.
 Bacterial communities involved in petroleum biodegradation, activity assays for industrially and environmentally important microbial products, and ecological processes such as biogeography are also studied.
 Presence in the laboratory may occasionally be required outside of the regularly scheduled lab section.
 Prerequisite: MICRB 265.
 Credit may not be obtained for both MICRB 392 and 492.
-Offered in alternative years.
+Offered in alternate years.

 Description: This advanced microbiology course will cover selected topics of life in extreme environments, with particular emphasis on diversity, evolutionary and physiological adaptations, methodology for studying extreme environments, the effective limits of life, implications for biogeochemical cycling, and astrobiology.
 Examples of adaptation to specific environments will be the focus of student projects.
 Oral presentations required.
 Prerequisites: BIOL 322 or any 300 level MICRB course or consent of instructor.
 Note: MICRB 423 and 523 cannot both be taken for credit.